-We have a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks which is available for borrowings and letters of credit and is secured by the capital stock of our current and future subsidiaries.
-The Facility was scheduled to expire in February 2012.
-On July 16, 2010, we entered into a new senior credit facility arrangement and increased the amount to \$125 million and extended the term to July 2014.
-See Note 10 "Subsequent Events" for additional information.
-As of June 30, 2010, we had no outstanding borrowings, \$33.9 million in letters of credit outstanding, and \$66.1 million of credit available.
+On July 16, 2010, we entered into a \$125.0 million senior credit facility (the "Facility") provided by a syndicate of banks.
+The Facility, which is available for borrowings and letters of credit, expires in July 2014 and is secured by the capital stock of our current and future subsidiaries.
+As of September 30, 2010, we had no outstanding borrowings, \$40.6 million in letters of credit outstanding, and \$84.4 million of credit available.